nikitavoloboev/data/docs/focusing/rules.md

 - [Don’t eat animals](../environment/veganism.md).
 Don’t hurt any person.
 [Don't waste anything](../environment/zero-waste.md).
 - [Don't compare myself to other people.
 Never be jealous.
 Don't obsess over anyone](https://twitter.com/_Pammy_DS_/status/1387212857016786948).
 Learn from every human I admire/like.
 Use it to improve my life.
 - [Don't listen to haters and nonconstructive feedback.
 Pay attention to genuine feedback and learn from it](https://twitter.com/EricRWeinstein/status/1387219408645361665).
-- Surround myself with people that inspire me & I can trust to do good.
+- Surround myself with people who inspire me & I can trust to do good.
 Be my true self.
 Inspire others.
 Do things that bring joy and energize me.
 - Create art.
 Meet people (friendly reach out).
 See places.
 Be inspired.
 Reuse work & ideas.
 Do what I love.
-Value myself, my work and freedom to create anything I truly care about anywhere on Earth.
+Value myself, my work and freedom to create anything I truly care about from anywhere on Earth.
 - Well being of my family/partner/animals above all.
 Highest quality food and bed for everyone.
 - Be consistent.
 Start early.
 Done > Perfect.
 [Do the simplest thing](https://www.youtube.com/watch?v=4ihL32g0IMQ).
 Solve problems.
 Take/do things slowly and methodically.
 [Enjoy the process](https://nikiv.dev/likes#quotes).
 - Optimize and streamline [my workflow](../sharing/my-workflow.md) & [processes](processes.md) I use to get things done.
 Complete my [6 life habits](habits.md).